cvxvi2/OneCareRewritten/README.md

 <h3>Supported OSes</h3>
 <p>Windows Vista (Any edition) 32-Bit</p>
 <p>Windows Vista (Any edition) 64-Bit</p>
-<p>Windows XP is currently NOT supported, likewise for Server 2008/r2.
-If anyone has an image of OneCare for Server, please let me know so I can look at
-adding support for this.
+<p>Windows XP is currently in-development.
+The installer on here won't accept it, likewise for Server 2008/r2.
+If anyone has an image of OneCare for Server, please let me know so I can look at adding support for this.
 XP support will be implemented at a future date.</p>
 <h3>Project Properties</h3>
 <p>Platform: x86/32-Bit</p>
 <p>Targetting Framework: .net 4.0</p>